-The latest tender is aimed at expanding network infrastructure mobile telephony services internet access data transmission
+The latest tender is aimed at expanding network infrastructure for mobile telephony services and internet access and data transmission

 Conatel set a maximum subsidy of 5bn guaraníes (US\$700,000) and the bidder requesting the lowest amount will win.

 Coverage areas include the Yacacvash indigenous community, a basic school in San Roque González de Santa Cruz, the Margariños community and parts of the Ramal Oeste 193 road.